The Learning Lab

 7. Don’t Shut Down

 When developing your soft skills, there are circumstances when feedback can be taxing.
-I’ve said it before, and I’ll say it again: soft skills are much more personal than hard skills.
+Soft skills are much more personal than hard skills.
 If you work in sales and you don’t hit your quota, your feedback is to hit that quota next month.
 On the flip side, if you work in sales and someone tells you your sales pitch is bad, it’s easy to take immediate defense.
 While it is easy to take offense, I challenge you not to put up those walls!
 Instead, ask questions to understand why you may receive certain feedback.
 The more open to information you are, the more your soft skills will develop.

 8. Remember Why It’s Important